 I’ve participated in Live and Invest Overseas’ annual Belize conferences for years.
-This year, more than any other, the common theme among attendees was clear and strong.
+In recent years, one common theme has been clear and strong among attendees.

-Again and again, the attendees I spoke with echoed the same concern.
+Again and again, the attendees I’ve spoken with have echoed the same concern.

-“I feel as though the power to direct my own destiny living in the United States has been drained away over decades,” they all told me in their own ways.
+“I feel as though the power to direct my own destiny living in the United States has been drained away over decades,” they’ve all told me in their own ways.

-One guy I spent time with was a 69-year-old gold prospector from Alaska.
+One guy I remember in particular was a 69-year-old gold prospector from Alaska.
 He’d had it, he told me, with government in the United States.
 He wasn’t anti-Democrat or anti-Republican… he was anti the whole mess.

 “Both parties,” he told me, “have left me feeling disenfranchised and resentful.
 I just don’t believe in my country anymore.
 I love it… but I don’t believe in it,” he said.

 And then he explained that he is thinking about giving up his U.S. citizenship.

 I asked him why, at his age, he would go through the formal expatriation process.